ties2/ComputerVision-DataScience-Master/docs/summary/Digital Image Processing Fundamentals and Techniqu-ch1.md

 # Digital Image Processing Fundamentals and Techniques

-subject: Image Processing
-any other review: No
-chap 1: Yes
-chap 2: No
-chap 3: No
-start date: September 12, 2025

 chap 1 : (17- 46 page)

 - Understand the concept of a digital image.
-- Have a broad overview of the historical under- pinnings of the field of digital image process- ing.
+- Have a broad overview of the historical underpinnings of the field of digital image process- ing.
-- Understand the definition and scope of digi- tal image processing.
+- Understand the definition and scope of digital image processing.
-- Know the fundamentals of the electromag- netic spectrum and its relationship to image generation.
+- Know the fundamentals of the electromagnetic spectrum and its relationship to image generation.
-- Be aware of the different fields in which digi- tal image processing methods are applied.
+- Be aware of the different fields in which digital image processing methods are applied.
 - Be familiar with the basic processes involved in image processing.
-- Be familiar with the components that make up a general-purpose digital image process- ing system.
+- Be familiar with the components that make up a general-purpose digital image processing system.
 - Be familiar with the scope of the literature where image processing work is reported